Coaching

 Meet the specialists

-Personal growth is a lifelong process that can help us all to live more fulfilling lives.
-If therapy is for those looking to grow by healing the wounds from the past, coaching can be for individuals who have made peace with the past (for the most part), and are looking to grow optimally in the present.
-Life can be so much more; we are full of potential, more than we realize.
-I am here to help you gain the skills and mindsets that you need to become your own guide of personal growth.
+Personal growth is a lifelong process that can help us live more fulfilling lives.
+Growth is relevant in all stages of our lives: If therapy is for folks looking to grow by healing the wounds from the past, then coaching is for people who hope to grow optimally in the present and the future, in both personal and professional realms.
+I am here to help you gain the skills and mindsets that you need to grow into your potential, and ultimately, become your own master of personal growth.

 — I-Ching Grace Hung, Psychologist in San Francisco, CA